lewisjn-arch/Mobile-Portfolio-setup/README.md

 # 📖 [Mobile-Portfolio-setup] <a name="about-project"></a>

-**Mobile-Portfolio-setup** is a html/css project that I have done to teach me how to use linters.
+**Mobile-Portfolio-setup** is a html/css project that I have done to teach me how to design and build a simple portfolio website that is responsive.

 ## 🛠 Built With <a name="html"></a>